kevlahan/wavetrisk_hydrostatic/Users_manual.md

 The complete procedure to generate the multiscale topography is as follows:

-1. Pre-processing of coordinate data, first use `make_NCAR_topo` to generate the WAVETRISK grid coordinates for the required resolution levels:
+1. Pre-processing of coordinate data.
+Use test case `make_NCAR_topo` to generate the WAVETRISK grid coordinates for the required resolution levels:
 <pre>
 <code>
     call write_grid_coords

 </code>
 </pre>
-to produce a grid descriptor file (e.g. `J08_topo_grid.nc`) for ESMF/SCRIP software in `NetCDF` file format for the hexagons on a given non-adaptive WAVETRISK grid (e.g. the grid corresponding to the desired max_level).
+This generates a grid descriptor file (e.g. `J08_topo_grid.nc`) for ESMF/SCRIP software in `NetCDF` file format for the hexagons on a given non-adaptive WAVETRISK grid (e.g. the grid corresponding to the desired max_level).

 2. Compile and run the code